tytydraco/yessleep/out/I_wish_I_never_went_to_the_bathroom.md

 “Leave me the fuck alone!”
 I screamed.

-I arced my hand.
+I arced my arm.
 The concrete left my palm and flew towards the Chevrolet.
 It missed the roof by a few inches and kept flying until it hit a black BMW parked behind it.
 The concrete broke in half as it left a massive crack on the windscreen.

 I fell to the floor.
 The emotions had finally hit me as the adrenaline wore off.
 I began crying and didn’t stop for an hour.